prrvchr/jdbcDriverOOo/README.md

 - Modifying the [Driver](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/HsqlDBDriverOOo/Driver.py) so that the [DataSource](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/connection.py) wrapper returns a URL using the `sdbc` protocol necessary for proper functioning.

-- Modifying the [DataSource](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/connection.py) wrapper to make the SQL queries contained in an odb file accessible from the connection: its methods returning the connection (`getConnection`, `getIsolatedConnection`, etc) now return the modified version of the `Connection` service.
+- Modifying the [DataSource](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/connection.py) wrapper to make the SQL queries contained in an odb file accessible from the connection: its methods returning the connection (`getConnection`, `getIsolatedConnection`, etc) now return the modified version of the [Connection](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/connection.py) service.

-- Writing the [DataBase](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/database.py) wrapper so that its `DataSource` property returns the modified version of the `DataSource` service.
+- Writing the [DataBase](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/database.py) wrapper so that its `DataSource` property returns the modified version of the [DataSource](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/connection.py) service.

 - Modifying the [Statement](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/statement.py) wrapper in order to provide the properties and methods present in the `Statement`, `PreparedStatement` et `CallableStatement` services of JDBC (thanks to hanya for [MRI](https://github.com/hanya/MRI) which was of great help to me...)

-- Writing the [ResultSet](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/resultset.py) wrapper so that its `getStatement` method returns the modified version of the `Statement` or `PreparedStatement` or `CallableStatement` service, respectively.
+- Writing the [ResultSet](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/resultset.py) wrapper so that its `getStatement` method returns the modified version of the [Statement](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/statement.py) service.

 - Modifying the [Connection](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/connection.py) wrapper, in order:
     - To take into account the changes of the modified [DataSource](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/connection.py) and [DataBase](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/database.py) services.
-    - To make possible the use of the: `com.sun.star.sdb.RowSet` service, see using `self._patched` property as a workaround.
+    - To make possible the use of the: `com.sun.star.sdb.RowSet` service, see the use of the `self._patched` property as a workaround.

 - Many other fix...